-- For drawer construction with a separate drawer front, the front and rear of the box should be Captive, as shown below. - The drawer front is installed onto the drawer box after the box has been assembled. - This increases the strength of the drawer because the tenons are in shear (perpendicular) to the operation of opening and closing the drawer. - The ends of the side boards are concealed by the separate drawer front. - ► For drawer construction without a separate drawer front, the Sides should be Captive and the Front/Rear should be the Caps (the reverse of the image below). - For cabinet carcase construction, the Top/Bottom of the carcase should be Captive (also see Making Carcase Butt Joints on page 17).
+- ▶ For drawer construction with a separate drawer front, the front and rear of the box should be Captive, as shown below. - ▶ The drawer front is installed onto the drawer box after the box has been assembled. - ▶ This increases the strength of the drawer because the tenons are in shear (perpendicular) to the operation of opening and closing the drawer. - ▶ The ends of the side boards are concealed by the separate drawer front. - ▶ For drawer construction without a separate drawer front, the Sides should be Captive and the Front/Rear should be the Caps (the reverse of the image below). - ▶ For cabinet carcase construction, the Top/Bottom of the carcase should be Captive (also see "Making Carcase Butt Joints" on page 17).

-Machining the Captive-Side Tenons
+Machining the Captive-Side Mortises

-- Choose a Domino tenon size to be less than or equal to 1/3 of the board's thickness. - 2.
+- 1. Choose a Domino tenon size to be less than or equal to 1/3 of the board's thickness. - 2.
 Set the height of the fence so the Domino tenons are in the center of the board's thickness. - 3.
-Set the mortise depth according to the instructions on page 9. - Note that if your workpieces are thin, you may need to offset the tenon from center as shown in the picture on page 9. - For very thin material that you use frequently for drawer sides, you may consider setting up a special plunge depth stop described on page 19. - 4.
-Clamp the Captive boards flat to your workbench.
+Set the mortise depth according to the instructions on page 9. - 4.
+Note that if your workpieces are thin, you may need to offset the tenon from center as shown in the picture on page 9. - 5.
+Clamp the Captive boards flat to your workbench. - 6.
+Align the tenon position using the stop pins (refer to the picture on page 11).

-- 5. Align the tenon position using the locating pins (refer to the picture on page 11). - 6.
-Grasp the Domino joiner by the auxiliary handle, hold it firmly down to the workpiece, and slowly plunge the cutter into the edge of the workpiece.
+it firmly down to the workpiece, and slowly plunge the cutter into the edge of the workpiece.

-Machining the Cap-Side Tenons
+Machining the Cap-Side Mortises

 - 1. Don't change the fence height from the previous operation.
 It is used to register the mortise placement from the edge of the board. - 2.
-Install the Base Support Bracket as described on page 12. - 3.
+If necessary, install the Base Support Bracket as described on page 11. - 3.
 If necessary, change the mortise depth setting. - 4.
 Clamp the workpiece in a vertical position as shown. - 5.
 When plunging, grasp the Domino joiner at the Base Support Bracket and hold it firmly against the face of the workpiece.